ansys/pyansys-tools-versioning/doc/source/getting_started.rst

    unzip pyansys-tools-versioning-v<major.minor.patch>-wheelhouse-Linux-3.7.zip wheelhouse
    python -m pip install pyansys-tools-versioning -f wheelhouse --no-index --upgrade --ignore-installed

-If you’re on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as before.
+If you are on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as before.

 Consider installing using a virtual environment.
 More information on general